nparker2023/Python-Pairwise-Alignment-With-BioMart-and-RefSeq/README.md

 Step 7: Filter the datasets so that they relflect the genes present on the gene list.
 These updated datasets can be saved to a csv file.

+When these functions are called, they should output files which are shown in the following images.
+The following images show the databases and gene list before and after filtering.
+Most noticeably, the filtered datasets and gene list have fewer rows than their counterparts.

 ```Python
 # Queries are filtered out if they don't appear on the gene list for the first species dataset
 def gene_list_dataset_1_filter(species, gene_list, species_filter, filter_gene):